Where is Mauritius Located?

 Taking the bus in Mauritius is certainly a fun way to get around the island.
 You can pretty much get anywhere by bus in Mauritius, but be aware that buses generally run from 5.30am to 8pm in urban areas of the island.
 It’s best to take express bus routes if you can over the regular buses, as these are much faster and air conditioned.
 Some of the main bus hubs are Port Louis, Curepipe, Central Flacq and Mahebourg.

 Buses are a very economically and environmentally friendly way to travel around Mauritius.
 Another plus is you might strike up a conversation with locals.

 Light Rail Transit System / Mauritius Tram

-Mauritius Metro Express is light rail rail transit system that currently runs between Port Louis and Rose Hill.
+Mauritius Metro Express is light rail rail transit system that runs between Port Louis and Cupipe.
 The aim of the tram is to connect five major cities in Mauritius (Curepipe, Vacoas-Phoenix, Rose Hill, Quatre Bornes and Port Louis.
-Once fully completed it will run from Port Louis to Curepipe, with more extensions in the pipeline.
+There are more potential extensions in the pipeline.

 Ticket information can be found on the Mauritius Metro Express website.